 I think we've seen conclusively it's not going to be rooted out by Congress that it's supposed to be providing the oversight.

-And the way that all ties together is that thank goodness the founders anticipated this, and they gave us a way in Article 5 to go in and put a chokehold on the federal government to restrain it and to push it back in the constitutional box.
+They gave us a way in Article 5 to go in and put a chokehold on the federal government to restrain it and to push it back in the constitutional box.

 Well, I mean, and that is the bottom line.

-They they have certain limits on them.
+They have certain limits on them.

 We have checks and balances.

-I think the greatest danger in all of this is if Hillary Clinton has one set of standards and she's not we don't have equal application of the under the law for her.
+I think the greatest danger in all of this is if Hillary Clinton has one set of standards and she's not, we don't have equal application under the law for her, and we don't have equal application under the law because she's friends with these deep state operatives and they cover for her and rig her investigation,

-And we don't have equal application under the law because she's friends with these deep state operatives, and they cover for her and rig her investigation, allow her to continue, and yet we're able to then use bought and paid for what we now know to be lies to get Pfizer warrants to spy by the way, not telling FISA judges the truth to spy an opposition campaign.
+allow her to continue, and yet we're able to then use bought and paid for what we now know to be lies to get FISA warrants to spy, by the way, not telling FISA judges the truth to spy on opposition campaign.

 I don't think it gets any more unconstitutional or post-constitutional than that.